The knowledge your company accumulates is your primary competitive advantage. No one has the experience and insight that you do.

 Think of a knowledge base as your company’s personal Google—everything pertinent to daily operations is searchable and always accessible.
 This increases efficiency and productivity because employees can find what they need, no matter where they are.

 When it comes to what you use for your online knowledge base, your intranet is the perfect solution—as long as it supports knowledge management.
-With intranet software, you have a host of intuitive search indexes, collaboration tools, and you also encourage a more focused staff by storing internal information in the same place where employees get stuff done.
+With intranet software, you have a host of intuitive search indexes and collaboration tools while supporting a more focused staff by storing internal information in the same place where employees get stuff done.
 (I.E. communications with colleagues, company announcements, and answers to questions.)
 One less platform for your people to shuffle through means more saved time.

 Centralize what your departments need and watch customer satisfaction and retention improve, profits grow, and happier employees take ownership in their roles.
 It’s amazing what you can do when you organize your information so that people can find what they’re looking for.